thepeacockproject/StateMachineParser/docs/spec.md

 ### `$push`

-Like `$uniquepush` (see below), the `$push` node also push an element to a targeted array.
-The difference is that `$push` would not check if the element an existed element in the array before the action, which might cause duplicated elements.
+Like `$pushunique` (see below), the `$push` node also adds an element to a targeted array.
+The difference is that `$push` doesn't care if the element is already in the array before the action, which can cause duplicated elements.

 Example: